silver13/h8mini-acro/README.md

 The most common of this is 2 flashes = low battery, usually caused by an in-flight reset due to low battery.
 All other flashes are non user serviceable.
 The description is in main.c.

+#####Led flash patterns
+At startup the leds should flash a gyro calibration pattern for 2 - 15 seconds, in a cross like pattern.
+Movement stops the flashing while it occurs.

+Following should be a fast (20 times/sec) flash indicating that the quad is waiting for bind.

+If binding is completed the leds should light up continuously, while if tx connection is lost they will flash a short time a couple of times / second.

+Overriding all this patterns except gyro calibration, is the low battery flash which is a slow, equally spaced on and off flash.

 ###23.01.16
 * gyro bias fix for larger biases that occur sometimes